belgattitude/nextjs-monorepo-example/README.md

   (a scenario where you generally don't want to version and publish your shared packages).
 - You might have to create multiple tsconfig.json (i.e: tsconfig.dev.json, tsconfig.build.json...) if you
   want to use a distributed package rather than transpiling.
 - Better to keep all deps at the same version.
-You will run into problem if one package depends a v1 version and another in a v2.
+You might run into problem if one package depends a v1 version and another in a v2.
   (There's a script to check that `yarn deps:check`)